Linear algebra and group theory: 12d. Wigner laws

 \begin{theorem} The main character of $SO_3$, modified by adding $1$ to it, given in standard Euler-Rodrigues coordinates by

 follows a squared semicircle law, or Marchenko-Pastur law $\pi_1$. \end{theorem}

-\begin{proof} This follows by using the canonical quotient map $SU_2\to SO_3$, and the result for $SU_2$ from Theorem 12.30.
-To be more precise, let us recall from chapter 9 above that the elements of $SU_2$ can be parametrized as follows:
+\begin{proof} The idea is that this follows by using the canonical quotient map $SU_2\to SO_3$, and the result for $SU_2$ from Theorem 12.37.
+To be more precise, let us recall from chapter 10 that the elements of $SU_2$ can be parametrized as follows:

 As for the elements of $SO_3$, these can be parametrized as follows: